run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 Next, install NGINX as described [here](../../cluster-setup/cluster-prerequisites.md#ingress-controller)

-Then create a tls secret and upgrade the control plane as described in the [control plane installation](backend.md).
+Then create a TLS secret and upgrade the control plane as described in the [control plane installation](backend.md).
 Before upgrading, find customizations and merge them as discussed below.

-### Upgrade from version 2.9 or 2.10
+### Upgrade from version 2.9, 2.10 or 2.11

 Two significant changes to the control-plane installation have happened with version 2.12: _PVC ownership_ and _installation customization_.

 #### PVC Ownership

 Run:ai has transferred control of storage to the customer.
-Specifically, the Kubernetes Persistent Volumes are now owned by the customer and will not be deleted when the Run:ai control-plane is uninstalled.
+Specifically, the Kubernetes Persistent Volumes are now owned by the customer and will not be deleted when the Run:ai control plane is uninstalled.

 To remove the ownership in an older installation, run: